 The band put out a couple more singles, then all three of them were compiled into a mini-LP, titled Never Say Die, on an overseas label.
 A couple years later a full-length LP was released on a plethora of vinyl colors, titled Act Your Rage.
 It was a little more polished and a bit more metal/rock than the 70s punk stylings of the 7″s but it still was a solid effort.

 A few years ago, there was another full length album released on a Canadian label that had to be one of the shortest runs ever for a band.
 Bobby got upset with them and terminated his contract with the label.
 As of this writing, nearly everything is out of print including the CDs that compiled their early material.

 The Undead had a pretty solid fan-base but never seemed to capture the audience The Misfits had, or a lot of their peers despite the music being quite good.
 Over the years, Bobby has blamed this on Glenn Danzig holding him back, club owners screwing him over, labels ripping him off, etc. I can’t tell you how many times they were supposed to play in Chicago but never did for one reason or another.
 There has also been a ton of different lineups of the band throughout the years, including one where it was just Bobby and a drum machine!
 I don’t know how much of Bobby’s allegations is true and how much is paranoia, but I do know that the man is responsible for some quality punk rock.

 These days Bobby Steele still resides in New Jersey/New York and still has some version of The Undead kicking around the area.
-There has been a couple of recent 7″ releases but since they were on a foreign label and had rather lousy US distribution, I haven’t heard them and didn’t feel like paying 10 bucks to order them from the label overseas.
+There has been a couple of recent 7″ releases but since they were on a foreign label and had rather lousy US distribution.
 There is an Undead website as well.